 This is the best spot to see Bristol’s most iconic sight: Clifton Suspension Bridge.
 Not a guidebook nor postcard about Bristol can go without an image of Isambard Kingdom Brunel’s engineering masterpiece.
 So to get the best sights of it, you’ll want to head up to Clifton Observatory – perfect on a sunny day for a picnic too.

 Inside the observatory, you’ll also have access to one of only three working camera obscuras in the UK.
-While you can also climb the depths of Giant’s Cave – home to the local legend of Goram and Ghyston – for views of the Avon Gorge.
+You can also climb the depths of Giant’s Cave – home to the local legend of Goram and Ghyston – for views of the Avon Gorge.
 Nearby, you’ll find one of the ultimate free things to do in Bristol too: Bristol’s natural rock slide, locally known as The Slidey Rock.

-2. See the colourful houses of Cliftonwood and Totterdown
+2. See the colourful houses

 It’s a quirk of Bristol that so many of the houses here are brightly coloured.
 There are plenty of theories as to why, but few hold up under scrutiny.
 The most popular involves Bristol’s former mayor, George Ferguson.
 He claims to be the first in Cliftonwood to paint his house in the 1970s before the whole street followed and kickstarted the area’s iconic look.
 But south of the river, in Totterdown, you also find rows-upon-colourful-rows of houses, so explain that.
 All that matters to us is that they help turn Bristol into a rainbow-coloured city, taking strolls through the streets a kaleidoscopic adventure.

-3. Go shopping on the fiercely independent Gloucester Road
+3. Shop on fiercely independent Gloucester Road

 Bristolians are an eclectic bunch, no two are the same.
 But there’s one thing most can agree on and that’s cider.
 But where’s the best place to get it?
 Well, that’s an argument in itself.
 The Coronation Tap in Clifton is said to be Bristol’s oldest cider specialist – older than Clifton Suspension Bridge.
 Its exclusively brewed Exhibition is a must-try but is strong stuff at 8.2%.